 Survival Pace vs. Point-Pressing

 Most beginning players will move through the game at what we might call survival pace—a defensive, reactive style that prioritizes safety over score.
-(Experts refer to this style, often disparagingly, as "running boards," though I personally find it more enjoyable.)
+(Experts refer to this style, often disparagingly, as "running boards.")

 A survival player's per-board averages might break down like this: